 - Supporting Productive Leadership© – a half-day workshop for senior managers.
 It introduces the elements of Productive Leadership, and provides recommendations on how senior managers can support and assist in the development of managers and supervisors.

 - Getting Traction Through the Guidance and Execution Model© – Culture is what most people do, most of the time.
 What people do are behaviors.
 If you define the behaviors you want, we can apply Productive Leadership© to execute.
 This workshop trains leaders on how to create the right guidance to get the right behaviors.

-Two other Productive Leadership Tools:
+Productive Leadership Tool: